The Danger of Frostbite on Your Chickens Feet- How to Protect Your Flock and How Serious It Is

 Providing Vitamins: Adding vitamins to their drinking water for a couple days will provide supplementation with amino acids and minerals and help support the immune system,

 Frequent Monitoring: Continuously observe the affected areas for any signs of infection or worsening conditions.
-An antiseptic Wound Spray is a great product to have in your "Chicken Emergency Kit" for cases like this.
+An antiseptic wound care spray is a great product to have in your "Chicken Emergency Kit" for cases like this.*

 Conclusion